Lord Mayor’s Better Suburbs Grants Guidelines - Community Facility Category

 GST

-If your organisation or your Auspice Organisation (where applicable) is GST registered, 10% GST will be added to your grant as an itemised GST gross-up.
+If the organisation or Auspice Organisation (where applicable) is GST registered, 10% GST will be added to the grant as an itemised GST gross-up.

-If your organisation or your Auspice Organisation (where applicable) is not GST registered, 10% GST will be added to your grant but will not be itemised as GST.
+If the organisation or Auspice Organisation (where applicable) is not GST registered, 10% GST will be added to the grant but will not be itemised as GST.

-For advice on GST, contact your tax advisor or the Australian Taxation Office on 13 24 78 or via its website.
+For advice on GST, contact a tax advisor or the Australian Taxation Office on 13 24 78 or via its website.

 Provided the eligibility criteria for making a grant application under these guidelines are satisfied, the project will be assessed against the following assessment criteria.
 Assessment will be based on the combined score across the criteria that apply to the project.